jayaemekar/systemdesign/docs/DesigningYoutubeorNetflix.md

   </kbd>
 </p>

-## 8. Metadata Sharding
-Since we have a huge number of new videos every day and our read load is extremely high, therefore, we need to distribute our data onto multiple machines so that we can perform read/write operations efficiently.
-We have many options to shard our data.
-Let’s go through different strategies of sharding this data one by one:

-Sharding based on UserID: We can try storing all the data for a particular user on one server.
-While storing, we can pass the UserID to our hash function which will map the user to a database server where we will store all the metadata for that user’s videos.
-While querying for videos of a user, we can ask our hash function to find the server holding the user’s data and then read it from there.
-To search videos by titles we will have to query all servers and each server will return a set of videos.
-A centralized server will then aggregate and rank these results before returning them to the user.

-This approach has a couple of issues:

-**What if a user becomes popular?** There could be a lot of queries on the server holding that user; this could create a performance bottleneck.
-This will also affect the overall performance of our service.
-Over time, some users can end up storing a lot of videos compared to others.
-Maintaining a uniform distribution of growing user data is quite tricky.
-To recover from these situations either we have to repartition/redistribute our data or used consistent hashing to balance the load between servers.

-**Sharding based on VideoID:** Our hash function will map each VideoID to a random server where we will store that Video’s metadata.
-To find videos of a user we will query all servers and each server will return a set of videos.
-A centralized server will aggregate and rank these results before returning them to the user.
-This approach solves our problem of popular users but shifts it to popular videos.

-We can further improve our performance by introducing a cache to store hot videos in front of the database servers.

-## 9. Video Deduplication
-With a huge number of users uploading a massive amount of video data our service will have to deal with widespread video duplication.
-Duplicate videos often differ in aspect ratios or encodings, can contain overlays or additional borders, or can be excerpts from a longer original video.
-The proliferation of duplicate videos can have an impact on many levels:

-**Data Storage:** We could be wasting storage space by keeping multiple copies of the same video.
-Caching: Duplicate videos would result in degraded cache efficiency by taking up space that could be used for unique content.
-**Network usage:** Duplicate videos will also increase the amount of data that must be sent over the network to in-network caching systems.
-**Energy consumption:** Higher storage, inefficient cache, and network usage could result in energy wastage.
-For the end user, these inefficiencies will be realized in the form of duplicate search results, longer video startup times, and interrupted streaming.

-For our service, deduplication makes most sense early; when a user is uploading a video as compared to post-processing it to find duplicate videos later.
-Inline deduplication will save us a lot of resources that can be used to encode, transfer, and store the duplicate copy of the video.
-As soon as any user starts uploading a video, our service can run video matching algorithms (e.g., Block Matching, Phase Correlation, etc.) to find duplications.
-If we already have a copy of the video being uploaded, we can either stop the upload and use the existing copy or continue the upload and use the newly uploaded video if it is of higher quality.
-If the newly uploaded video is a subpart of an existing video or, vice versa, we can intelligently divide the video into smaller chunks so that we only upload the parts that are missing.

-## 10. Load Balancing
-We should use Consistent Hashing among our cache servers, which will also help in balancing the load between cache servers.
-Since we will be using a static hash-based scheme to map videos to hostnames it can lead to an uneven load on the logical replicas due to the different popularity of each video.
-For instance, if a video becomes popular, the logical replica corresponding to that video will experience more traffic than other servers.
-These uneven loads for logical replicas can then translate into uneven load distribution on corresponding physical servers.
-To resolve this issue any busy server in one location can redirect a client to a less busy server in the same cache location.
-We can use dynamic HTTP redirections for this scenario.

-However, the use of redirections also has its drawbacks.
-First, since our service tries to load balance locally, it leads to multiple redirections if the host that receives the redirection can’t serve the video.
-Also, each redirection requires a client to make an additional HTTP request; it also leads to higher delays before the video starts playing back.
-Moreover, inter-tier (or cross data-center) redirections lead a client to a distant cache location because the higher tier caches are only present at a small number of locations.

-## 11. Cache
-To serve globally distributed users, our service needs a massive-scale video delivery system.
-Our service should push its content closer to the user using a large number of geographically distributed video cache servers.
-We need to have a strategy that will maximize user performance and also evenly distributes the load on its cache servers.

-We can introduce a cache for metadata servers to cache hot database rows.
-Using Memcache to cache the data and Application servers before hitting database can quickly check if the cache has the desired rows.
-Least Recently Used (LRU) can be a reasonable cache eviction policy for our system.
-Under this policy, we discard the least recently viewed row first.

-**How can we build more intelligent cache?** If we go with 80-20 rule, i.e., 20% of daily read volume for videos is generating 80% of traffic, meaning that certain videos are so popular that the majority of people view them; it follows that we can try caching 20% of daily read volume of videos and metadata.

-## 12. Content Delivery Network (CDN)
-A CDN is a system of distributed servers that deliver web content to a user based in the geographic locations of the user, the origin of the web page and a content delivery server.
-Take a look at ‘CDN’ section in our Caching chapter.

-Our service can move popular videos to CDNs:

-CDNs replicate content in multiple places.
-There’s a better chance of videos being closer to the user and, with fewer hops, videos will stream from a friendlier network.
-CDN machines make heavy use of caching and can mostly serve videos out of memory.
-Less popular videos (1-20 views per day) that are not cached by CDNs can be served by our servers in various data centers.

-## 13. Fault Tolerance
-We should use Consistent Hashing for distribution among database servers.
-Consistent hashing will not only help in replacing a dead server, but also help in distributing load among servers.
+### Metadata Sharding

+We need to distribute our data across numerous machines to do read/write operations efficiently because we have a large number of new films every day and our read load is really high.
+We can shard our data in a variety of ways.
+Let's have a look at the various sharding strategies one by one:

+**Sharding based on UserID:**

+- We can try storing all of a user's data on a single server.
+We can give the UserID to our hash function while storing, which will map the user to a database server where all of the metadata for that user's films will be stored.
+- When searching for a user's videos, we can utilize our hash function to locate the server that holds the user's data and read it from there.
+- We'll have to ask all servers to find videos by title, and each server will return a set of videos.
+Before sending the results to the user, a centralized server would aggregate and rank them.

+This strategy has several flaws:

+**What if a user gets well-known?**

+- There could be a large number of queries on the server that hold that user, causing a performance bottleneck.
+This will have an impact on our service's overall performance.
+- Some users may accumulate a large number of movies over time compared to others.
+It's difficult to keep a uniform distribution of rising user data.
+- We must either repartition/redistribute our data or utilize consistent hashing to balance the load between servers to recover from these circumstances.

+**Sharding based on VideoID:**

+- Each VideoID will be mapped to a random server where the metadata for that video will be stored.
+We will query all servers to find a user's videos, and each server will return a set of videos.
+- Before sending these results to the user, a centralized server will aggregate and rank them.
+- This method overcomes the problem of popular users, but also transfers the focus on popular videos.

+We can boost our performance even further by putting a cache in front of the database servers to store hot videos.

+### Video Deduplication
+- Our service will have to deal with widespread video duplication as a result of a large number of customers uploading a large volume of video data.
+- Duplicate videos can have different aspect ratios or encodings, overlays or extra borders, or be fragments from a lengthier original video.

+The development of duplicate videos has a variety of consequences:

+**Data Storage:** Keeping numerous copies of the same video could be a waste of storage space.

+**Caching:** Duplicate movies reduce cache efficiency by consuming space that could be used for unique content.

+**Network usage:** Duplicate videos will increase the quantity of data that must be transferred over the network to caching services in-network.

+**Energy consumption:** Increased storage, an ineffective cache, and network utilization can all lead to energy waste.

+Duplicate search results, longer video startup times, and interrupted streaming for the end user will be the result of these inefficiencies.

+Deduplication makes the greatest sense for our service early on, while a user is uploading a video, rather than waiting until later to identify duplicate films.
+We will save a lot of resources by using inline deduplication instead of encoding, transferring, and storing the duplicate copy of the video.
+Our service can execute video matching algorithms (e.g., Block Matching, Phase Correlation, etc.) to discover duplications as soon as a user starts uploading a video.

+We can either halt the upload and use the old copy or continue the upload and use the freshly uploaded video if it is of higher quality.
+We can intelligently break the video into smaller chunks if the newly uploaded video is a subpart of an old video or vice versa, so that we only upload the missing parts.

+### Load Balancing
+- We should employ Consistent Hashing among our cache servers, as this will assist balance the demand between them.
+- Due to the varying popularity of each video, we will be adopting a static hash-based approach to map videos to hostnames, which may result in an uneven load on the logical replicas.
+- If a video gets popular, for example, the logical replica corresponding to that video will see more traffic than other servers.
+- These unequal loads for logical replicas can then result in unequal load distribution on physical servers. - Any busy server in one area can send a client to a less busy server in the same cache location to remedy this issue.
+- For this circumstance, we can employ dynamic HTTP redirections.
+- However, there are several disadvantages to using redirections.
+First, because our service attempts to load balance locally, several redirections may occur if the server receiving the redirection is unable to serve the video.
+- Furthermore, each redirection necessitates an additional HTTP request from the client, resulting in longer delays before the video begins to play.
+- Furthermore, because higher tier caches are only available at a limited number of locations, inter-tier (or cross data-center) redirections send a client to a distant cache location.

+### Cache
+- Our service requires a large-scale video distribution infrastructure to serve globally distributed users.
+Using a huge number of geographically distributed video cache servers, our service should bring its material closer to the user.
+- We need an approach that maximizes user performance while simultaneously distributing the load equitably across the cache servers.
+- To cache hot database rows, we can add a cache to metadata servers.
+- Application servers can quickly verify if the cache has the needed rows by using Memcache to cache the data before reaching the database.
+- For our system, the Least Recently Used (LRU) policy may be an appropriate cache eviction policy.
+- The least recently viewed row is discarded first under this policy.

+**How can we make our cache more intelligent?**

+If we follow the 80-20 rule, which states that 20% of daily video read volume generates 80% of traffic, implying that some videos are so popular that the majority of people watch them, we can try caching 20% of daily video read volume and metadata.

+### Content Delivery Network (CDN)

+- A content delivery network (CDN) is a network of distributed servers that deliver web content to users based on their geographic location, the origin of the web page, and the position of a content delivery server.
+- In our Caching chapter, look at the 'CDN' section.

+Popular videos can be moved to CDNs using our service:

+- Content is replicated in many locations using CDNs.
+Videos are more likely to be closer to the user, and videos will stream from a friendlier network with fewer hops.
+- CDNs make extensive use of caching and can typically serve videos from memory.
+- Our servers in multiple data centers can provide less popular videos (1-20 views per day) that are not cached by CDNs.

+### Fault Tolerance
+- For database server distribution, we should utilize Consistent Hashing.
+- Consistent hashing will aid in the replacement of a dead server as well as the distribution of load among servers.